-A better evaluation of the impact of the wall resolution on the LES predictions is obtained by comparing the mean isentropic Mach profile along the blade with experimental findings for the structured meshes (Fig. 13(a)) and the unstructured meshes (Fig. 13(b)).
+A better evaluation of the impact of the wall resolution on the LES predictions is obtained by comparing the mean isentropic Mach profile along the blade with experimental findings for the structured meshes, Fig. 13(a), and the unstructured meshes, Fig. 13(b).
 With the fully structured implicit code, the experimental profile is reasonably well recovered for all meshes although clear improvement could be obtained but with a nonnegligible increase of resolution and computer cost.
-For information, the computer effort needed for the current simulations5 is provided in Table.
-6. Such numbers and boundary layer profiles underline the difficulty encountered by LES at walls even for fully structured implicit solvers.
-Note also that the mesh resolution along the wall and in the main channel is also found to impact the suction side region located behind the high isentropic Mach value of ≈ 0.95 .
-In this zone which corresponds to the impact of the P_i waves, a plateau appears followed by a sudden drop of the isentropic Mach curve if the grid resolution is not adequate.
-The presence of the plateau was identified as coming from the SGS model and grid local resolution which result in a locally artificially thickened boundary layer.
-Such a model response is reduced by
+For information, the computer effort needed for the current simulations 4 is provided in Table.
+6. Such numbers and boundary layer pro-